List of church buildings in Indonesia

-Around 10% of Indonesia's total population are Christians, and there are approximately 61,000 churches across Indonesia.
-This list strictly only includes notable church buildings and their historic significance in Indonesian history.
+Around 10.5% of Indonesia's total population are Christians (2023), and there are approximately 76,517 churches across Indonesia.
+This list strictly includes notable church buildings and their historic significance in Indonesian history.

 History

-In Indonesia, church buildings in the first stage of their creation were simple, shed-like structures, built from bamboo or wood.
+In Indonesia, church buildings in the first stage of their creation were simple, shed-like structures built from bamboo or wood.
 Once sizable congregations had been established, more permanent buildings were erected, which seated hundreds or even over a thousand.

 Precolonial era

 There is evidence of the presence of Christian communities (the ancient Church of the East) in north Sumatra as early as the 7th century.

 Portuguese arrival in Indonesia

 The Portuguese were the first Europeans to arrive in Indonesia.
-They sought to dominate the sources of valuable spices and to extend their Roman Catholic missionary efforts.
-Francis Xavier was the most well-known Portuguese missionary in the archipelago, the mission began in 1534 when some chiefs from Morotai came to Ternate asking to be baptised.
+They sought to dominate the sources of valuable spices and extend the Roman Catholic Church's missionary efforts.
+The most well-known missionary in the archipelago at the time was Saint Francis Xavier, from Navarre, Spain.
+The mission began in 1534 when some chiefs from Morotai came to Ternate asking to be baptised.
 He later returned to Moluccas and spent his time at Halmahera, Ternate and Amboina in 1546–1547, baptizing several thousand locals.

 Dutch documents state that nearly all inhabitants of Ambon were Catholics, introduced by the Portuguese Jesuits, mostly arrived from Goa.
 Ambon had four fine church buildings and a small hospital, La Misericordia.
 The Jesuit Church of St. James was from mid-1605 used for Protestant services.
 In 1630 it was replaced by a stone building called St. Paul's Church.